 The state carries a history of chivalry, royalty, and romance.
 You cannot help but look at those forts and stare in awe at the splendid architecture and royalty that Rajasthan once witnessed.

 A plate full of Royalty

-The real taste of Rajasthan can only be savored when you sit down and feast on the massive spread comprising of more than 20 dishes.
+The real taste of Rajasthan can only be savored when you sit down and feast on the massive spread comprising more than 20 dishes.
 Some of the most delectable dishes from the royal state are listed below.
-It’s mandatory to try them if you haven’t already, they are life changing!
-For an amazing dining experience in Jaipur, visit Chokhi Dhani.
+It’s mandatory to try them if you haven’t already, they are life-changing!
+For a fantastic dining experience in Jaipur, visit Chokhi Dhani.

-Though Rajasthan is known for its vegetarian population and cuisines, Laal Maas is a total show stealer for meat lovers.
+Though Rajasthan is known for its vegetarian population and cuisines, Laal Maas is a total show-stealer for meat lovers.
 The dish is essentially a preparation of meat with fiery gravy.
-The ingredients used to give the dish the ‘red’ color is red chilly.
+Red chilly is the ingredient used to give the dish the ‘red’ color.
 You definitely cannot miss Laal Maas when you’re in Udaipur.

 Dal Baati Choorma

 Who hasn’t heard about this iconic dish from Rajasthan?
 This signature dish is a full meal in itself, containing dal (pulses), baati (a hard ball made with flour and dipped in ghee), and choorma (a mixture of crushed wheat bread, ghee, and jaggery).

 This dish is as filling as it is rich.
 Equally enjoyed by the erstwhile royalty and the everyday joe, this dish perfectly encapsulates the all-encompassing royal cuisine of Rajasthan.

 Tap your feet to the beats of Ghoomar